 Old Maps Website.

-There are a couple of websites which feature old maps.
+There are a couple of websites that feature old maps.
 They have scanned hard copies of old maps some going back as far as the 1500’s.

-Enter the location in this website that you wish to look at.
+Enter the location on this website that you wish to look at.
 You can use grid references, postcodes, and coordinates.

 The website will then present you with maps that are available for the location you have entered.
 Click one and take a look.